woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/geoserver.rst

 Installing GeoServer on Ubuntu
 ==============================

-The easiest way to install and set up GeoServer is by :ref:`installing the full OpenGeo Suite <installation.linux.suite>`.
+The easiest way to install and set up GeoServer is by :ref:`installing the full OpenGeo Suite <installation.linux.ubuntu.suite>`.
 The OpenGeo Suite comes complete with GeoServer as well as a full geospatial software stack, including utilities, data, and documentation.
 That said, OpenGeo also provides individual packages for installing the components separately.

 This page will describe how to install GeoServer on Ubuntu 10.04 (Lucid).
-Earlier versions of Ubuntu are not supported at this time.
+Later versions may work as well, but are not well-tested at this time.

 Access the OpenGeo repository
 -----------------------------